Germany gives Daimler deadline to submit fix for diesel vans

 BERLIN (AP) — German authorities are giving automaker Daimler until mid-June to submit a plan for how it will fix diesel-powered vans that don’t meet emissions requirements.

-The announcement came after Daimler chairman Dieter Zetsche was summoned for talks at the transport ministry on Monday, the latest German auto executive to face a grilling over excessive emissions in diesel vehicles .
+The announcement came after Daimler chairman Dieter Zetsche was summoned to the transport ministry on Monday, the latest instance of a German auto executive being grilled over excessive emissions in diesel vehicles .

-Daimler was ordered to recall over 6,000 Mercedes-Benz Vito delivery vans last week after Germany’s motor vehicle authority ruled emissions controls didn’t meet legal requirements.
+Daimler was ordered to recall over 6,000 Mercedes-Benz Vito delivery vans last week after Germany’s motor vehicle authority concluded the vans used a so-called defeat device to skirt emissions limits.
 The company said it disagreed with authorities’ assessment, but would prepare software updates for the vehicles’ engine control systems and carry out the updates at no cost to vehicle owners.

-Andreas Scheuer, Germany’s transport minister, said he plans to have another meeting with Zetsche in two weeks’ time.
+Andreas Scheuer, Germany’s transport minister, said he plans to have another meeting with Zetsche in two weeks.
+The motor vehicle authority set a June 15 deadline for Daimler to produce a “technical solution and its implementation.”

 Most Read Business Stories